StackwiseBusiness tool advisor

 Hostinger

 Hostinger wins on price, speed, and overall value for most new WordPress sites.
-Bluehost is a reasonable alternative if you prefer a more familiar onboarding experience.
+Bluehost is a reasonable alternative if you want an officially WordPress.org-recommended host or prefer their onboarding style.

 Web Hosting